glugmvit/glugmvit.github.io/_posts/2019-10-07-hacktoberfest-19.md

 # Thank You!

 A special thanks to the Mozilla community for organising this wonderful event.
-Thank you Jyotsna Gupta, Akshay Dinesh and Abhiram Ravikumar for the oppurtunity!
+Thank you Jyotsna Gupta, Akshay S Dinesh, Abhiram Ravikumar and Mozilla Reps Bangalore community for the oppurtunity and making the event possible.
-Also, thank you CoffeeBeans, HSR Layout and SAP for providing us with the facilities and support.
+Also, thank you to the sponsors, CoffeeBeans Consulting and SAP Labs for providing us with the facilities and support.

 *Happy Hacktoberfest everyone!*